 - (ii) Compensation may be considered by an Examining Board where a student has failed a module but has met the criteria below: - A student has undertaken a resit (Compensation may be considered after a first sit only where a student is being considered for an award.); and - A student has achieved the necessary overall pass mark for the programme level (40% for Levels 3-6 and 50% for Level 7); and - It can be demonstrated that the student has met the published learning outcomes for that module elsewhere in the programme; and - It is permissible in the Programme Specification, including within the rules of any Professional, Statutory or Regulatory Body. - (iii) Where it can be demonstrated clearly that the overall module learning outcomes have been met, and where compensation is permissible, the Examining Board may offer to award the remaining credit to the student.
-The student will retain the numerical mark they have achieved in that module assessment/s resit. - (iv) An Examining Board can award compensation as follows: - To a maximum of 30 credits at Levels 3 and 4 combined. - To a maximum of 45 credits at Level 5 and 6 combined. - To a maximum of 30 credits at Level 7.
+The student will retain the numerical mark they have achieved in that module assessment/s resit. - (iv) An Examining Board can award compensation as follows: - To a maximum of 30 credits at Level 3 - To a maximum of 30 credits at Level 4. - To a maximum of 45 credits at Level 5 and 6 combined. - To a maximum of 30 credits at Level 7.